Slamy/motionTestSuite/README.md

 ## Disclaimer

-The project contains a hard copy of the test ufo from blur busters.
-It's not my intention to cause copyright infringement but have a similar image to test with.
 This software is delivered as is.
 The author can't be held responsible for damages caused by the execution.

 ## How to build